cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 past, but it never quite worked how I wanted, and I always felt a little less productive then I would be using Visual Studio.

-This post aims to explain how to setup an efficient local .NET Core development environment in Docker with debugging and live compilation (see changes immediately without needing to re-build the Docker container) using VS Code.
+This post aims to explain how to setup an efficient local .NET Core development environment in Docker with debugging and Live Compilation (see changes immediately without needing to re-build the Docker container) using VS Code.

 # Setting Up the Docker Image